 Is financing available?
 Freight Farms does not offer financing options, but we have a variety of resources and recommendations.
 Feel free to contact us for more details!

 Can someone operate the LGM as a business?
 Yes!
 For more information on costs, revenue and pricing click here.

 What does the Leafy Green Machine run on?
-A standard single-phase 120/240 volt 60 amp connection.
+A standard single-phase 120/240 volt 60 amp connection, or three-phase 120/208.
 As for the water, no hard-plumbing is necessary — just access to potable water (via garden hose, water jugs, etc.) is all you need.